 3. Develop a pre-sleep routine:

 Developing a consistent pre-sleep routine helps you wind down and sends an early signal to your body that it’s time to go to sleep.
 So, set aside 15 minutes or more to relax, read, take a hot shower, resolve anything that might worry you, or do any other non-stimulating activity.
+You might be in to using stress balm before bed for example.

 Being exposed to light first thing in the morning also helps keep your internal clock on pace.
 One study monitored participants with insomnia, then exposed them to light in the morning for a week and tracked their sleep for 3 additional weeks.
 Half the participants were exposed to a bright light (2500 lux) while the other half was exposed to a dim light control (100 lux).
 The bright light group fell asleep faster and slept for 51 more minutes on average.
 The bright light group also reported less insomnia, less sleep related anxiety, less daytime fatigue and improved daytime functioning.
 So go outside first thing in the morning.
 Otherwise, open the blinds and turn on the lights in the house if you can’t make it out.